 - AlphaNumeric (lower case)(0-9,a-z): use characters of the alphabet in lower case, along with the numeric characters.

-- Full ascii set: use all available ASCII characters, that includes numbers, alphabet letters and other characters such as -.&%$.
-This option is the most time consuming, since the possible combinations between characters are bigger.
+- Full ASCII set: use all available ASCII characters, which includes numbers, alphabet letters and other characters such as -.&%$.
+This option is the most time consuming since the possible combinations between characters are bigger.

-- NonAlphaNumeric: will use the characters that are not neither numbers nor letters of the alphabet, so it only use characters of the type: $#@·%
+- NonAlphaNumeric: will use the characters that are neither numbers nor letters of the alphabet, so it only uses characters of the type: $#@·%

 If we remember the number of characters that contains the password (password length), we can use the field “Max Password Length” to limit the number of characters that the program will check.